paulsump/subdivide/README.md

 # subdivide

-Ultimately planning to create a football from a truncated icosahedron.
-I can load and render one from an obj file already, but I want full control and understanding of where the vertices are, in order to do the final part of pushing out each patch of the bucky ball, like how a football is stitched together, so I'm going to create it from scratch...
+A football created from a truncated icosahedron.
+I want full control and understanding of where the vertices are, in order to do the final part of pushing out each patch of the bucky ball, like how a football is stitched together, so I created it from scratch...

 ### First step: Spherical coordinates